 Anne Valente‘s fiction appears or is forthcoming in Hayden’s Ferry Review, Ninth Letter, Copper Nickel and Redivider, among other journals.
 Her short story collection, By Light We Knew Our Names, is forthcoming from Dzanc Books.
 Originally from St. Louis, she currently lives in Salt Lake City.

-Laura van den Berg was raised in Florida and earned her M.F.A. at Emerson College.
-Her stories have appeared in Best American Nonrequired Reading 2008, Best New American Voices 2010, and The Pushcart Prize XXIV.
-Her first collection of stories, What the World Will Look Like When All the Water Leaves Us (Dzanc Books, 2009), was a Barnes & Noble “Discover Great New Writers” selection and shortlisted for the Frank O’Connor International Award.
-Laura currently lives in Baltimore.
+Laura van den Berg‘s stories have appeared in Best American Nonrequired Reading 2008, Best New American Voices 2010, and The Pushcart Prize XXIV.
+Her first collection of stories, What the World Will Look Like When All the Water Leaves Us (Dzanc Books), was a Barnes & Noble “Discover Great New Writers” selection and shortlisted for the Frank O’Connor International Award.